blackjw1212/Hackintosh/README.md

 - LG 34UM58-P 34" 21:9 UltraWide™ WQHD AH-IPS monitor
 ## Installation

 The installation was pretty straight forward.
-If you go like me with only the integrated AMD GPU (RX 570), a Coffee Lake CPU, and this motherboard, just follow the [vanilla guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) and read the "Coffee Lake" page carefully.
+If you go like me with only the AMD GPU (RX 570), a Coffee Lake CPU, and this motherboard, just follow the [vanilla guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) and read the "Coffee Lake" page carefully.

 You can basically download the config file provided at the end of the vanilla guide, it works almost OOTB.